raiguard/illustro-Gadgets/Skins/illustro Gadgets/@Resources/Readme.txt

  - Made space under the line graphs consistent across the skins
  - Changed bar background color and graph background color to be dimmer
  - Removed "about" button
-Code cleanup:
+ - Graph lines are no longer antialiased by default (can be changed back) Code cleanup:
  - Simplified overly complicated positioning equations
  - Separated out HWiNFO sensor IDs from settings files, combined into a separate file